Seattle's Child

 “We talk about safe sex.
 We talk about avoiding drug and alcohol use.
 We also need to talk about suicide,” says Thompson.

-Jarring statistics
+Jarring nation and local statistics

 Graphic courtesy National Institute of Mental Health.